Documentation

 Authentication #

-Credentials are encrypted with AES-256-CBC and stored locally.
+Credentials are encrypted with AES-256-GCM and stored locally.
 Never in plaintext.

 # authenticate with an API key